janowak/js_overview/README.md

 ### Nested scopes

-Conpept of so called environment - each function definition creates new environment that has access to variables definied in this environment plus parent environments.
+Concept of 'environment' - each function definition creates new environment that has access to variables definied in this environment plus parent environments.

 ### Closures